 Can Weightlifting Increase Breast Density?

 Weightlifting increases muscle density.
 Underlying your breasts are your pectoral major and minor muscles.
-Breast tissue, in front of your pecs, contains no muscle at all, but rather is composed of connective tissue and mammary glands -- called fibroglandular tissue -- and fat.
+Breast tissue, in front of your pecs, contains no muscle at all, but rather is composed of connective tissue and mammary glands -- called fibroglandular tissue -- and body fat.
 Exercising can increase the density of the muscles behind your breasts, but your actual breast tissue is not affected by exercise.

 Factors Influencing Breast Density